top of page

 From left, Jeanique Druses, Executive Director, Global Philanthropy, JPMorgan Chase; Rodneyse Bichotte Hermelyn, New York State Assemblymember; and Tonya Ores, Executive Director, Neighborhood Housing Services of Brooklyn CDC, Inc. (NHS Brooklyn).

-Increasing wealth building for Black women in Brooklyn through nearly $2 million affordable housing investment
+Increasing wealth building in Brooklyn through nearly $2 million affordable housing investment

 Neighborhood Housing Services of Brooklyn CDC, Inc. (NHS Brooklyn) recently announced a $1.9 million investment by JPMorgan Chase in its Small Property Preservation Initiative at the nonprofit’s first Women in Real Estate and Property Management Conference which took place at Medgar Evers College.